 Get an up-close view of a contemporary man-made wonder as your ship navigates the five-stage locks of the massive Three Gorges Dam, located in Yichang.
 Known the world over, the dam harnesses the power of the mighty Yangtze in order to provide electricity to ever-growing China; it is the largest hydropower project ever undertaken.
 Talk of building such a system first began in 1919, but it wasn’t until 1992 that the Chinese congress gave it the go-ahead.
 It opened in 2006, with the final generators being installed in 2012.
 The dam is also intended to control flooding on the Yangtze, which has been a severe problem for many centuries.
 It has not been without controversy, but it is an unparalleled expression of national ambition and a major new national landmark.

-Today is destined to be a highlight of your journey—a full day cruising the Yangtze River’s mystical, beautiful and completely mesmerizing Three Gorges, with scenery that has captivated artists and poets for thousands of years.
+Today is destined to be a highlight of your journey—a full day cruising the Yangtze River’s mystical, beautiful and completely mesmerizing Three Gorges and Shennong Stream.